ShivanshSingh109/Line-Follower-with-ESP8266/README.md

 <p>This repository contains the code and schematic for building a line-following robot using the ESP8266, 3 IR sensors and the L293D motor driver.
 The robot is capable of following a line, making sharp turns (up to 60 degrees), performing U-turns and resuming path tracking even after a line break.</p>

+<h2>How It Works</h2>
+<p>The IR sensors detect the black line on the ground.
+The ESP8266 reads the sensor values and adjusts the motor speeds using the L293D motor driver ensuring the robot follows the line.
+It adjusts direction based on which sensor detects the line.</p>

 <h2>Features</h2>
 <ul>
   <li><b>Line following:</b> Uses three IR sensors to detect the black line on a white surface.</li>